MattisLind/PC04Reader/README.md

 The mainloop receives a character on USART0 and puts it into a 8 k buffer.
 If buffer_full is set the received character is ignored.
 Incremenets the bufferIn index.
 If the bufferIn is greater than or equal to 8192 we wrap around to 0.
 If the bufferIn index is equal to bufferOut we have an overflow condition and then we set the flag buffer_full.

-The punchInt interrupt routine reads one character from the buffer and increments the buffer_out index.
-If buffer_full is set it will be cleared.
-The byte is sent to the punch solenoids and the punch done signal is activated.
+The punchInt interrupt routine reads the buffered data and write it to the punch solenoids and the punch done signal is activated.
 TIMER3 is initailized to do a 10 ms timeout.

 The TIMER3 10 ms timeout will clear all signals to the punch soleniods.

+#### Main loop

+The main loop will only do forwarding of data from and to the serial ports.